-I am currently seeking representation for my two as-yet unpublished novels, and working on a historical fiction novel, The Taste of Red Dust, which I am overjoyed to announce has been longlisted for the 2017 Richell Prize for Emerging Writers.
+I am currently seeking representation for my two as-yet unpublished contemporary fiction novels, and editing my historical fiction novel, The Taste of Red Dust, which I am overjoyed to announce was longlisted for the 2017 Richell Prize for Emerging Writers.

 Working as a General Practitioner with a special interest in counselling and family medicine has given me insight into relationships and communication as well as responses to life events.
 My experience is that we can often access our emotions, learn and better understand ourselves through fiction.